Bryan-Nolan/coder-survey/README.md

         Fork or clone this repository
         Create a new Heroku app
-        Set buildbacks to Python and NodeJS in that order Link the Herohu app to the repository
+        Set buildbacks to Python and NodeJS in that order Link the Heroku app to the repository
         Click on Deploy

 ### Code Survey - GitHub